markuskreukniet/web-ui-components/README.md

 - add filter/order on filer extension
 - fix texts
 - add aria-label (and other ARIA?), title, role=, and type="button" to button.
 Maybe also add these things to other elements
+- add to README: do not use `forEach()`, use `for…of` instead.
+It is from sonarqube.
+Ask AI why it is better
+- add hand hover on table row